 A pre-plan must be available before cargo operation starts and a final plan must be presented to the vessels before departure.
+Here is the link to the Publishing of Stowage Documents.

 Cargo manifest

 As required by PODs, authorities and e.g. canal authorities.